by Calculated Risk on 11/30/2017 08:48:00 AM

 Personal income increased $65.1 billion (0.4 percent) in October according to estimates released today by the Bureau of Economic Analysis.
 Disposable personal income (DPI) increased $66.1 billion (0.5 percent) and personal consumption expenditures (PCE) increased $34.4 billion (0.3 percent).The October PCE price index increased 1.6 percent year-over-year and the October PCE price index, excluding food and energy, increased 1.4 percent year-over-year.

 Real DPI increased 0.3 percent in October and Real PCE increased 0.1 percent.
 The PCE price index increased 0.1 percent.
 Excluding food and energy, the PCE price index increased 0.2 percent.

 The following graph shows real Personal Consumption Expenditures (PCE) through October 2017 (2009 dollars).
 Note that the y-axis doesn't start at zero to better show the change.

 The dashed red lines are the quarterly levels for real PCE.

-The increase in personal income was at consensus expectations.
-And the increase in PCE was below the consensus.
+The increase in personal income was slightly above expectations, and the increase in PCE was at expectations.